Free webinar 21 July — Keep your lake open through algae season 21 July · Free webinar

 This year’s conditions are a preview, not an exception.
 As warming continues, each bloom season is likely to start earlier and last longer.
 Consequently, the utilities that cope best treat algae as a year-round program, not a summer scramble.

 In practice, that means three things.
 First, put continuous monitoring in place before the algae bloom season begins.
 Second, build a source water plan that pairs nutrient management with active control.
 Finally, agree on response thresholds so the team acts the moment parameters cross them.
 None of these steps is exotic.
-Together, they move a utility from reacting to blooms toward managing them.
+Together, they move from reacting to blooms toward managing them.

 Protect your reservoir before the next bloom